.africa FAQs

 How do I register a .africa domain name?

-Register your .africa domain by simply selecting a provider from our list of Accredited Registrars, create an account within their portal and use their search tool to confirm that your desired domain name is available.
+Register your .africa domain by simply selecting a provider from our list of Accredited Registrars www.registry.africa, create an account within their portal, and use their search tool to confirm that your desired domain name is available.
 Then complete their internal transaction processes, including paying for the domain name via the registrar’s portal.
-Once the transaction is processed, your new digital identity wil be active and you may then use it for emails, creating your website to sell your products and services etc.
+Once the transaction is processed, your new digital identity will be active and you may then use it for emails, creating your website to sell your products and services, etc.

 The price of a .africa domain is determined by the registrar you choose.
 Generally, you can expect the domain name to attract one or more of the following charges:

-• Bundled deals: Many registrars offer discounts when you package your domain with web hosting or email services.
+• Bundled Deals: Many registrars offer discounts if you package your domain with web hosting or email services.

-• Ultimately, your domain name costs are linked to the products and services that you require from your selected registrar.
+Ultimately, the products and services you require from your selected registrar determine your domain name costs.

 Registrar Onboarding Questions and Answers